jundalisay/spblist/content/en/research/mayan/popol/part-2/chapter-07.md

 ---
 heading: Chapter 7
 title: "The Toad"
-weight: 38
+weight: 22
-date: 2024-05-12
+# date: 2024-05-12
-# description: "John Stuart Mill was part of the British East India Company who advocated free trade"
+description: The boys returned happily to the ball-court to play; they were playing alone a long time and cleared the court where their parents had played
 image: "/covers/popol.jpg"
-# date: 2020-10-31
 ---

 The boys returned happily to the ball-court to play; they were playing alone a long time and cleared the court where their parents had played.